-ARE you ready, with all faithful diligence, to banish and drive away A all erroneous and strange doctrine contrary to God's Word; and both privately and openly to call upon and encourage others to the same ?
+BE you ready, with all faithful diligence, to banish and drive away all erroneous and strange doctrine contrary to God's Word; and both privately and openly to call upon and encourage others to the same?

 Answer.
-I am ready, the Lord being my helper.
+I am ready, the Lord being my

-WILL you deny all ungodliness and worldly lusts, and live soberly, righteously and walls in the soberly, righteously, and godly, in this present world; that you may shew yourself in all things an example of good works unto others, that the adversary may be ashamed, having nothing to say against you ?
+helper.

+WILL you deny all ungodliness and worldly lusts, and live soberly, righteously and godly in this present world; that you may shew yourself in all things an example of good works unto others, that the adversary may be ashamed, having nothing to say against you?
 Answer.
 I will so do, the Lord being my helper.

-WILL you maintain and set forward, as much as shall lie in you. quietness, love, and peace among all men; and such as be unquiet, disobedient, and criminous, within your Diocese, correct and punish, according to such authority as you have by God's Word, and as to you shall be committed by the Ordinance of this Realm ?
+WILL you maintain and set forward (as much as shall lie in you) quietness, peace, and love among all men; and such as be unquiet, disobedient and criminous within your Diocese, correct and punish, according to such authority as ye have by God's Word, and as to you shall be committed by the Ordinance of this Realm?